ovictorpereira/vue-vscode-cv-template/README.md

-# VS Code CV Template
+# Vue VS Code CV Template

 A Vue.js template that simulates the Visual Studio Code interface to showcase your resume/cv and GitHub portfolio in a unique and developer-friendly way.